Ronan Farrow, Jon Lovett Nab West Coast Outpost

-Although the deal actually closed late last year, it’s only now that details have emerged about Ronan Farrow and his longtime partner Jon Lovett’s stealthy acquisition of a Los Angeles pied-à-terre.
-Records reveal the media power couple forked over $1.87 million for a centrally-located house that’s just a few blocks from downtown Hollywood and walking distance to a wide variety of trendy shops and dining destinations on Melrose Avenue.
+Although the deal actually closed late last year, it’s only now that details have emerged about Ronan Farrow and his longtime partner Jon Lovett’s stealthy acquisition of a $1.87 million Los Angeles pied-à-terre.

 Visually obscured from the street behind gates and a towering hedge, the 1920s Spanish-style cottage was “brilliantly reimagined” and remodeled by the previous owner, per the listing.
 The modernized house features a front door that opens directly into a living room with hardwood floors, a brick fireplace and walls painted a trendy gunmetal grey.
 A dining area adjoins the eat-in kitchen, which sports a chic contemporary flair with stainless steel cabinetry and upgraded appliances.